Ways To Get Away With Not Drinking In Social Situations

 - Order an orange juice or a coke, and don't do anything to dissuade people from assuming you're having a mixed drink.
-You may need to ask the bartender to serve it the same type of glass as an alcoholic drink.
+You may need to ask the bartender to serve it the same type of glass as the alcoholic version.
 On the off chance that someone asks what you've got, you can lie, or simply admit there's no alcohol in it, and turn to one of the other strategies.
 Nothing wrong with having a Sprite.
-If you want to drink, just not too much, you could also cycle between mixed drinks and similar looking alcohol-free ones.
+If you want to drink, just not too much, you could also cycle between mixed drinks and similar-looking alcohol-free ones.

 - There's a risk of getting caught, but sometimes people will even do things to discreetly get rid of their drink.
-Like they may have half a beer left they don't want to finish and just leave it somewhere at the bar, or pour it down the bathroom sink at a party.
-If someone orders a round of shots for everyone, and it would be awkward to say no, a person could pretend to swallow theirs, then quietly pour it on the ground.
-Or they could take the shot into their mouths, then pretend to take a chaser and spit the alcohol into that drink's container.
+Like they may have half a beer they don't want to finish and just leave it somewhere at the bar, or pour it down the bathroom sink at a party.
+If someone orders a round of shots, and it would be awkward to say no, you could pretend to swallow yours, then quietly pour it on the ground.
+Or you could take the shot into your mouth, then pretend to take a chaser and spit the alcohol into it.
 Any drink that's in an opaque cup or bottle, or which is a dark color, will hide the shot that's been spit into it.
-Then they just have to get rid of their contaminated drink.
+Then you just have to get rid of the contaminated drink.

 Don't use rookie explanations for not drinking

 The biggest being, "I just don't like the taste."
-This immediately brands you as a naive drinking newbie in people's eyes.
+This immediately brands you as a naive drinking newbie.
 It sounds so naive because it's not true; a) some alcoholic drinks do taste good, not everything is cheap beer and nasty fire liquor, b) several drinks are acquired tastes, and c) it's obviously about more than just the flavor.